It seems odd from here at Lady of Lourdes I attended Mass for the first time in 25 years. I must have gotten

 That she would suddenly show up so often at these dark villages at the base of the Pyrenees is another thing.
 That the line between so-called pagan religions and Catholicism was very blurred should come as a surprise to no one.
 Bernadette surely saw no distinction between a protective forest fairy and the ethereal mother of Jesus – just as long as what she saw was portrayed with honesty.

 And it never was, of course.
-What I saw everywhere in Lourdes was a representation of The Virgin as a full-figured, mature, motherly apparition in robes of blue and white, crinolines and perhaps a corset.
+What I saw everywhere in Lourdes was a representation of The Virgin, the Lady of Lourdes, as a full-figured, mature, motherly apparition in robes of blue and white, crinolines and perhaps a corset.
 She was for sale, alongside every other possible Catholic trinket one could imagine, in the oddly un-offensive neon-signed trinket shops that line the streets of the old city.

 I came on a warm spring morning when the sky was blue and clear and the streets surprisingly empty.
 I was thankful to have avoided the crowds of tens of thousands that often cram the city.
 That said, I have to admit a desire to one day rent one of the thousands of hotel rooms and watch the multitudes from a secure balcony with a bottle of Cap Martin in hand.